annaswiatlowska/Festiwal-1955/README.md

 **License:** SIL Open Font License 1.1 (OFL 1.1)

 ## Short Description (EN)
-Festiwal 1955 is a display typeface inspired by the visual language of the 5th World Festival of Youth and Students, held in Warsaw in 1955.
-Designed for the exhibition “The Summer that Changed It All: The Festival of 1955” at the Museum of Warsaw, the typeface offers a loose, subjective interpretation of period lettering rather than a strict historical reconstruction.
-It blends classicizing socialist-realist forms with lighter, more expressive lettering found in contemporary festival prints.
+Festiwal 1955 is a display typeface inspired by mid-20th-century graphic and lettering traditions associated with postwar Poland.
+Developed in connection with the exhibition “The Summer that Changed It All: The Festival of 1955” at the Museum of Warsaw, the typeface offers a loose, subjective interpretation of period aesthetics rather than a strict historical reconstruction.
+It combines classicizing proportions with lighter, more expressive forms characteristic of the era’s printed materials.

 ## Krótki opis (PL)
-Festiwal 1955 to kroj displayowy inspirowany kulturą graficzną i literniczą towarzyszącą V Światowemu Festiwalowi Młodzieży i Studentów w Warszawie (1955).
-Zaprojektowany na potrzeby wystawy „Lato, które zmieniło wszystko.
-Festiwal 1955” w Muzeum Warszawy, nie jest wierną rekonstrukcją historyczną, lecz subiektywną interpretacją, łączącą klasycyzujące formy socrealizmu z bardziej swobodnym i ekspresyjnym liternictwem festiwalowych druków.
+Festiwal 1955 to krój displayowy inspirowany estetyką polskiej grafiki i liternictwa lat 50.
+XX wieku.
+Zaprojektowany w trakcie prac nad wystawą „Lato, które zmieniło wszystko.
+Festiwal 1955” w Muzeum Warszawy, stanowi subiektywną interpretację stylistyczną, a nie wierną rekonstrukcję historyczną. Łączy klasycyzujące proporcje kojarzone z socrealizmem z bardziej swobodnym i ekspresyjnym detalem charakterystycznym dla ówczesnej kultury graficznej.

 ## Supported Scripts
 - Latin